gomson/vicsydev/lispy_forth.md

 ```

 ### words
 Forth likes to call functions words, and Lifoo keeps with that tradition.
 Lifoo comes with a modest but growing, modular set of built-in words.
-Words can be defined in either Lisp or Lifoo, and the goal is to gradually migrate as much functionality as possible to pure Lifoo.
-Functions for defining, looking up and un-defining words are also provided.
+Words can be defined in either Lisp or Lifoo; functions for defining, looking up and un-defining words are also provided.

 ```
 (define-word :eq? () cmp 0 =)